Sam (ugly dog)

-(November 7, 1990 – November 18, 2005) was a blind, pure-bred Chinese Crested dog, and three-time champion of the annual Sonoma-Marin Fair World's Ugliest Dog Contest in Northern California in 2003–2005.
-His ugliness earned him international fame.
+(November 7, 1990 – November 18, 2005) was a blind, pure bred Chinese Crested dog, and three-time champion of the annual Sonoma-Marin Fair World's Ugliest Dog Contest in Northern California in 2003–2005.
+His unique ugliness earned him international fame.

 His owner, Santa Barbara resident Susie Lockheed, took him in as a rescue dog in 1999 from his first owner.

 In 2005, Sam starred on Criss Angel's 2005 Mindfreak Halloween Special, which aired on the A&E Network.
 Sam played the role of Angel's cat, dressed up in a Halloween costume.

 Sam was featured on Japanese television, New Zealand radio and the Daily Telegraph in England.

-Due to heart complications, Sam was euthanized on November 18, 2005, just 11 days after his 15th birthday.
+Due to age-related diseases, Sam was euthanized on November 18, 2005, just 12 days after his 15th birthday.